Bayer-Group/paquo/README.md

   - We allow 120 character long lines (try anyway to keep them short)
 - Please use [numpy docstrings](https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard).
 - When contributing code, please try to use Pull Requests.
-- Please only use notebooks only when strictly necessary
 - tests go hand in hand with modules on ```tests``` packages at the same level.
 We use ```pytest```.

 You can setup your IDE to help you adhering to these guidelines.